ivanka6342/databases/README.md

 ### Run project

 \# git clone \<this repo\>
-\# cd project directory
+\# cd \<project directory\>
 \# docker-compose up -d
-open phpmyadmin in web-browser: **localhost:8081**
-and log in as root:rootpass
+Open **phpmyadmin** in web-browser (**localhost:8081**) and log in as root:rootpass

+Now you are ready to run queries one-by-one.
+You can do it in 3 ways:
+1. Do everything in browser
+Open **phpmyadmin** in web-browser as described above
+Copy query code from <this repo/files/> dir and manually and insert into phpmyadmin console
+2. Enter mysql container & do everything in it
+Stay in the terminal
+\# ./run-queries.sh --copy-only
+copy mysql container ID
+Enter docker container
+\# docker exec -ti <mysql container ID> bash
+\# cd /root/files
+\# mysql -u root
+mysql\> source <sql-query name>
+3. Run in terminal (without enter to container); see results in browser
+Open **phpmyadmin** in web-browser as described above
-return to the terminal and run the queries one-by-one
+Return to the terminal and run the queries one-by-one
-\# ./run-queries.sh "1-create-db.sql"
+\# ./run-queries.sh --run-query "1-create-db.sql"
 check tables in phpmyadmin again